 … and I’m Amy Carroll …

-And you’re listening to grit and grace, good girls breaking bad rules, the podcast that equips you to lose who you’re not, love who you are and live your one life.
+And you’re listening to Grit’n’Grace: Good Girls Breaking Bad Rules.
+The podcast that equips you to lose who you’re NOT, love who you ARE, and live your one life WELL.

-Well, today we’re talking to Michele Cushatt, author of Relentless: the Unshakable Presence of a God Who Never Leaves.
-We’re so excited to be in personal!
+Today we’re talking to Michele Cushatt, author of Relentless: the Unshakable Presence of a God Who Never Leaves.
+Michele, we’re so excited to be in person with you!

-I know I would say they say I can reach out and text both of you and that makes me so happy.
+In person.
+I know!
+I was going to say I can reach out and touch both of you and that makes me so happy.

 I love it.
-So Michelle, I’m going to start with a question about why you wrote this book and I just want to share a little to kick us off.
-A number of years ago, there was a woman in our church who had cancer and various people were visiting her and they came back to the women’s group and they said she has the greatest faith in Jesus because she never once questioned why this happened to her.
-And at that moment my heart’s saying, can you speak to us about this book with the background of that question?
+So Michelle, I’m going to start with a question about why you wrote this book, and I just want to share a little tiny story to kick us off.
+A number of years ago, there was a woman in our church who had cancer and various people were visiting her.
+They came back to the women’s group, and they said she has the greatest faith in Jesus because she never once questioned why this happened to her.
+And at that moment, my heart’s sank.
+Can you speak to us about this book with the background of that question?